silagokth/SiLagoDoc/docs/Docs/ToolChain/Vesyla2/InstructionSet.md

 #### Description

 `NOP` instruciton is used for delay based synchronization.
 It cannot be directly used in untimed C++ input program.
-The `CYCLES` field specifies how many cycles it will dealy.
+Each `NOP` has a 1-cycle delay.

 ## Data Transfer Instructions